by Kevin Bunn | Sep 13, 2013 | News, Workers' Compensation

 I expect that she will punished appropriately.

 Unfortunately, there is never quite the same enthusiasm when it comes to prosecuting employer workers’ compensation fraud in North Carolina.
-I have written a number of times on my own NC workers’ comp blog, and recently on as a guest writer on Raleigh divorce lawyer Jim Hart’s blog, about the failure of state-wide leaders to address the issue of employers that fail to provide workers’ compensation insurance for their employees.
+I have written a number of times on my own NC workers’ comp lawyer blog, and recently on as a guest writer on Raleigh divorce lawyer Jim Hart’s blog, about the failure of state-wide leaders to address the issue of employers that fail to provide workers’ compensation insurance for their employees.
 To my knowledge, not a single one of the thousands of employers that break North Carolina’s workers’ comp laws has ever been prosecuted.

 I know private investigator Allison Blackman who was quoted in the WRAL article as saying that a big chunk of workers’ comp claims are fraudulent.
 Allison is a skilled private investigator and a good man.
 But I have to disagree with him on this one.
 The fact is the vast majority of fraud in the workers’ compensation system is on the employer side.
 I have represented a number of people in their Fayetteville NC workers’ compensation case and all of them were seriously and legitimately injured.